electrototo/blog/content/blog/serverless-prometheus-blackbox-exporter-1/index.md

 {{< figure src="images/grafana.png" width="100%" caption="Visualization on Grafana" >}}

 ## Closing thoughts
+The initial results look very promising.
+Even though the blackbox exporter is currently deployed in a single AWS region (us-west-2), we can deploy it in any available AWS region that your AWS account has access to; in fact, I will be talking about this in another blog post.

+### Optimizations
+One thing that would be interesting to explore is the [initialization]({{< ref "#blackbox-exporter-wrapper" >}} "aa") of the blackbox exporter process.
+Right now we are waiting for 100ms, assuming that the process will initialize in time.
+We could pipe the output of the process somewhere, and wait until we read from the output that the server started successfully.

+### Pricing
+Doing some estimates about how much I would be paying, if I constantly probe the blackbox exporter lambda, I ended up with the following results using the [lambda pricing](https://aws.amazon.com/lambda/pricing/) for us-west-2:
+* Scraping 1 time every 15 seconds, equals to 4 invocations per minute * 60 minutes * 24 hours * 31 days = 178,560 invocations per month.
+* Assuming an average execution duration of 300ms * 178,560 invocations = 53,568 seconds.
+* The lambda has 128MB of memory configured = 0.125GB
+* GB-second per month = 0.125GB * 53,568 seconds = 6,696 GB-seconds

+Price just because we are invoking the lambda: ($0.20 / 1,000,000 invocations) * 178,560 invocations per month = **$0.035712 USD**

+Price due to memory configuration: 6,696 GB-seconds * $0.0000166667 for every GB-second = **$0.111555 USD**

+Grand total: **$0.1472 per month**

+Even if I were to host this on a Raspberry PI, I would need to make a request every 15 seconds for 15 years to justify moving away from lambda!
+Isn't that amazing?

 [^1]: If you want to learn more about custom AWS Lambda Runtime Environments, feel free to read my [previous blog post]({{< ref "custom-aws-lambda-runtime-environments" >}})!
 [^2]: This is not 100% accurate, as I am hosting both the blackbox exporter and my blog within AWS.
 The request from the blackbox to my blog would not need to leave the AWS network,